 Hello my friend!
 I want to say how much I have enjoyed all the laughs and light-hearted banter during break and lunch times!!
 Whenever I had a few minutes break, it was wonderful to know you that your bright soul was always there in the print room for a bit of fun and banter whenever I popped by to say hello!
 I will miss seeing you during the working day, but I know that we will continue to have more fun after work times ahead (with pizza and prosecco at our favourite place in the ‘gitonia’😉).

 Matt, it what a joy whenever we put our heads together to co-create some of the Year 8 and 9 History curriculum and assessment systems.
 I feel sad that we didn’t have as much time as I would have liked to do more team planning, but I’m excited that we’ll continue to collaborate and co-create in the near future.
-I can’t wait to share with my newsletter community the impactful work you’ve been doing as Head of Year 7 and our Year 7 History teacher.
 You’re a school leader who not only gets results, but who also works with heart, and I’d love for your inspiring work to be shared with the world on my blog.
+I’m looking forward to sharing with my newsletter community of parents, students and educators the impactful work you’ve beedin going as Head of Year 7 and as a Year 7 History teacher.
 Thanks to the effective foundational work you’d do each year with Year 7 to help them transition into secondary school, we were able to cover way more topics and expand the history curriculum by the time they came to me in Year 8.
 An eye-opening experience.
 Teamwork makes the dream work.
 Thank you.

 Deborah, I appreciate your big-hearted, inclusive school community vision that’s led to the ‘birthing’ of this incredible platform for the St Catherines community to enjoy.
 The recent launch of the brand new St Cats Alumni community is a great way of helping the highly qualified and talented alumni learn about interesting job opportunities and supportive resources that can help them feel connected back to their country, and their former school community.